Culture

 A damning internal report on soaring GPAs has done little to assuage scores of career-anxious Harvardians.

-It seems as though almost every milestone has become more difficult to achieve in recent years, from buying a house, to getting a job, to securing a place at America’s most esteemed universities.
+It seems as though almost every milestone has become more difficult to achieve in the last few years, from buying a house, to getting a job, to securing a place at America’s most esteemed universities.

 A’s of glory